 Mailchimp’s order notifications are sent when purchases from your online store reach a specific status.
 For example, Shopify store customers who have a pending order status will trigger the order confirmation email from Mailchimp.
 To learn more about triggers for your specific store, check out the reference tables in the next section.

 After you turn on Mailchimp’s order notifications, certain customer actions in your online store cause the notification emails to send.
 An order’s status from your store can tell you which Mailchimp notification should have been sent.

 Triggers will vary based on the type of store you have.
 Find your store type and review the tables to see which order statuses from your store will activate specific Mailchimp notifications.

-If you use our Magento integration, this table tells you which notification will be sent for each order status.
+If you use our BigCommerce integration, this table tells you which notification will be sent for each order status.